Should Retirees Pay Off Their Mortgages?

 Key Takeaways

-• Paying off a mortgage can be smart for retirees or those just about to retire if they're in a lower-income bracket, have a high-interest mortgage, or don't benefit from the mortgage interest tax deduction.
+• Paying off a mortgage can be smart for retirees or those who are just about to retire if they're in a lower income tax bracket,

 • It's generally not a good idea to withdraw from a retirement account to pay off a mortgage.
 That could reduce your retirement income too much.